Scottdale, Pennsylvania: 1770s-1900: Early history

 Pittsburgh street and North Broadway street both encompass the Scottdale Historic District, which is registered with the National Register of Historic Places since 1996.
 The buildings located in the historic district were constructed between 1853 and 1950.
 The buildings on Pittsburgh Street primarily housed businesses while North Broadway primarily had residences, though, since the early 2000's, a number of businesses were added to the street.

+By the conclusion of the 19th century, several structures that are staples of Scottdale's historic appearance were completed, including a number of homes on Mulberry street, Loucks avenue and Arthur avenue, along with construction of a school building on South Broadway street.
+Extending into south Scottdale, the Saint John the Baptist Roman Catholic Church on South Broadway street helped connect the vast amounts of farmland located towards Dawson, Pennsylvania to the borough's downtown area.